 Our clothes get laundered.
 Our bodies get showered.
 We fill our packs with food for the next stretch.
 Our stomaches get beers and food.
 Everything goes great as we our stay in this small town who's mayor is a dog.

 We leave early as the day's schedule would have us climbing up and over Mount San Jacinto.
 The reports said that most of the peak would be snow covered.
-My friends had spikes and trekking poles but I did not.
-I figured it couldn't be too bad and I would be able to summit regardless.
+My friends had spikes and trekking poles but I didn't.
+I figured it couldn't be too bad and I'd be able to summit regardless.

 Coming out of Idyllwild we had to road walk 2.5 miles(4 km) to get to the side trail which included 2.5 more miles before we got back on the PCT.
 Again the day passed quickly with the good company.
 As promised there was quite a bit of snow.
 It was very soft and our pace became sluggish but it was still doable.
 At the top we ate lunch, enjoying the view of the desert floor 9000 feet(2743 km) below and the looming snow capped range in the San Gorgonio Wilderness.